outdreamer/build-a-cure/DRINKME.md

               - produces concept of 'evolution' to describe inherited changes from previous environments, reflected in features
                 - apply similarity interface to output of application of change type interface
                   - would a dog ever evolve in the same way or evolve the same features as a cat?

+### Example of applying an interface to identify problem types

+      - automatic problem type identification

+        - structural problem types:

+          - mismatches

+            - intent mismatches

+              - the intent of a function

+                - is:
+                  - to capture unique logic (so it shouldnt be repeated but imported)

+                - is not:
+                  - to be complex (so it should be only as complex as required)

+          - now youve identified two rules to use when evaluating function quality, using their intent metadata

+        - generative query of automatic problem type identification

+          - apply problem interface

+            - apply structure interface

+              - structural problem types:

+                - mismatches

+                - apply intent interface

+                  - intent mismatches

+                    - apply function interface

+                      - the intent of a function

+                        - apply concept interface

+                          - apply concept 'equivalence'

+                            - is:
+                              - to capture unique logic (so it shouldnt be repeated but imported)

+                            - apply concept 'difference' or 'inequality' or 'contradiction' or 'invalidation/neutralization' or 'opposite'

+                              - is not:
+                                - to be complex (so it should be only as complex as required)

 ### Example insight path